MrTigerST/tmpl/README.md

 # tmpl

-A Template Directory Manager CLI Software.
+A Template Directory Manager CLI Software (Windows only for now).

 ------------